United States passport: Contemporary passports

-The design and contents of U.S. passports changed over the years.
+The design and contents of U.S. passports has changed over the years.
 Prior to World War I the passport was typically a large (11 × 17 in) diploma, with a large engraved seal of the Department of State at the top, repeated in red wax at the bottom, the bearer's description and signature on the left, and his name on the right above space for data such as "accompanied by his wife," all in ornate script.
 In 1926, the Department of State introduced the type III passport.
 This had a stiff red cover, with a window cut-out through which the passport number was visible.
 That style of passport contained 32 pages.
 American passports had green covers from 1941 until 1976, when the cover was changed to blue, as part of the U.S. bicentennial celebration of 1975–1977, and remained blue afterwards until 1993.
 Green covers were again issued from April 1993 until March 1994, and included a special tribute to Benjamin Franklin in commemoration of the 200th anniversary of the United States Consular Service.
 After March 1994, blue passports, with pages showing U.S. state seals, were reissued.
 In 2007, images showcasing landscapes of the United States as well as places and objects of significance to U.S. history were introduced.

 Initially, a U.S. passport was issued for two years, although by the 1950s on application by the holder a passport could be stamped so that this time was extended without reissue.
 Stamping for a further extension is not permitted at present.
 In the succeeding decades the periods of validity for adult applicants were gradually extended to three, five, and eventually ten years, the current standard.

+Machine-readable passports

 In 1981, the United States became the first country to introduce machine-readable passports.
 In 2000, the Department of State started to issue passports with digital photos, and as of 2010, all previous series have expired.

+Biometric passports

+First version

 In 2006, the Department of State began to issue biometric passports to diplomats and other officials.
 Later in 2006, biometric passports were issued to the public.
 Since August 2007, the department has issued only biometric passports, which include RFID chips.

 The United States participates in the Five Nations Passport Group, an international forum for cooperation between the passport issuing authorities in the United Kingdom, Canada, New Zealand, and Australia to "share best practices and discuss innovations related to the development of passport policies, products and practices".